yiminghu/AnnoPred/README.md

 ## Introduction
 This tool predicts disease risk from genotype data using large GWAS summary statistics as training data and integrating functional annotations.
 The online version of manuscript can be found at http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005589.

+For a quick start, you may run the pipeline.sh!

 ## Prerequisites
 The software is developed and tested in Linux.
 You will need Python 2.7 and several pacakges to run it:
 * h5py